Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 Tommy John clothing is relatively upscale, so the brand’s target audience consists of higher-income people who are willing to pay more for quality products.
 That means it’s safe to assume that the blog’s target readership includes people with an interest in luxury products and experiences.

 However, Tommy John sells leisure wear, so it would be off-brand for their blog to include posts about evening gowns or luxury jewelry.
 Even though their audience includes people who are interested in those things, Tommy John’s brand doesn’t have authority in that space.
-Instead, the blog’s content walks the line between high-end lifestyle and laid back casual recreation, which both serves its audience and remains within the bounds of the brand’s expertise.
+Instead, the blog’s content walks the line between high-end lifestyle and laid-back casual recreation, which both serves its audience and remains within the bounds of the brand’s expertise.

 3. BarkBox: Strong Content Pillars